Database schema definitionEdit on GitHub

 <table name="spy_customer" idMethod="native"> <column name="first_name" size="100" type="VARCHAR" /> <column name="last_name" size="100" type="VARCHAR" /> </table>

 size="200".
-Keep in mind that this can have strong side effects and should be avoided when possible.
+Keep in mind that this can have strong side effects and must be avoided when possible.

 To avoid accidental change of attribute values, run